 This time of year here at Paul Marcus Wines we are down right Rosé crazy!
-We live, breath and well uh.. drink the drink the stuff like it is going out of style.
+We live, breath and well uh.. drink the stuff like it is going out of style.
 And if being fanatical about Rosé is wrong, then we don’t wanna be right.
 There is something about the crisp and refreshing nature of Rosé wine, not to mention it’s hugely versatile food pairing capability, that makes us all warm and fuzzy like a troop of giddy schoolgirls.

 And just when we thought our passion for pink couldn’t get any stronger, we’ve gone and outdid ourselves.
 Currently PMW offers nearly 50 Rosés from countless appellations all over the world!
 A grand parcel of prime real estate in the front of the store is and will be dedicated to Rosé mania throughout the summer.
 It’s a thing of sheer beauty.

 It’s a constant game of Tetris trying to make room for all the great Rosé we taste.
 Just recently this plethora of pink pleasure packed pests decided to play not so nice in the sandbox, essentially banishing their long time neighbor Spanish whites, to an entirely different section!